Dominggus Fakdawer

-Dominggus Fakdawer (born 31 December 1990) is an Indonesian professional footballer who plays as a defender for Liga 1 club Persita Tangerang.
+Dominggus Fakdawer (born 31 December 1990) is an Indonesian professional footballer who plays as a defender.

 Club career

 He has played for Persiram Raja Ampat and Persita Tangerang before moving to Persipura Jayapura in 2014.

 On October 23, 2014, he was given a two-match ban after being involved in a fight involving players and team officials in a match against Arema.